 Invest in real estate.
 Take advantage of attractive investment opportunities.

-There are many ways to invest in real estate, from direct purchases and equities, to real estate funds and crowdinvesting.
-Read what investors should keep in mind, and why real estate investments are particularly smart at the moment.
+There are many ways to invest in real estate, from direct purchases and equities to real estate funds and crowdfunding.
+Read what investors should keep in mind and why real estate investments are still particularly smart, even today.

 Purchase of real estate

 There are a number of advantages to buying a property.
-For instance, you can occupy the property yourself and use it as a retirement provision, or generate a regular cash flow by renting it out.
-If the value appreciates, investors can make a profit when they are ready to sell.
-Low interest rates also mean that the costs of mortgage financing are relatively low at present.
+For instance, you can live in the house yourself and use it as a retirement asset or rent it out to generate regular cash flow.

 Real estate funds

 Open-end real estate funds have flexible assets.
-Normally, investors can put their capital in the fund or withdraw it again easily.
+Investors can normally contribute or withdraw their capital easily.
 When the assets grow, the fund can invest in new real estate, but in the event of a loss, properties may have to be sold in some cases.
-Units in open-end funds are suitable for small-scale investors too.
+Shares in open-end funds are also a good option for small-scale investors.

-Closed-end real estate funds, however, generally have a higher minimum investment and invest in a few selected properties.
-Once the capital has been collected, the fund is closed and the money is tied up until maturity, because units cannot be sold without complications.
+Closed-end real estate funds, however, generally have a higher minimum investment and invest in a few select properties.
+As soon as the capital is collected, the fund is closed.
+The money is tied up until the fund matures because shares can no longer easily be sold.

 Real estate equities

 Investors can access companies from the real estate sector on the equity market, which allows them in turn to profit from the growth opportunities on the real estate market.
 Equities can also be traded easily at any time and offer good diversification options.
-The downside of real estate equities is that volatility is relatively high, which increases the short-term risk for this type of investment.
-What's more, real estate equities are more dependent on the general performance of the equity market than other real estate investments are.
+The disadvantage of real estate equities is their relatively high volatility, which increases the short-term risk of this investment form.
+What’s more, real estate equities are more dependent on the general performance of the equity market than other real estate investments are.

-Crowdinvesting also has risks, however.
-For instance, high-risk real estate projects that did not get bank financing may be listed on these online platforms.
-This is why it's crucial to carefully review the platform and the actual projects in order to avoid unwelcome losses.
+Nevertheless, this kind of crowdfunding also involves risks.
+For instance, high-risk real estate projects that did not receive financing from a bank may be listed on these online platforms.
+This is why it's crucial to carefully review the platform and the actual projects in order to avoid severe losses.